quantumgfx/QuantumVkPrototype/README.md

 # QuantumVk
-QuantumVk is a fast and flexible middle-ware library for Vulkan, written in C++17.
+QuantumVk is a fast and flexible middleware library for Vulkan, written in C++17.
 It seeks to improve development, remove boiler-plate and provide a higher-level API for Vulkan, without sacrificing Vulkan's unique advantage: its speed.
 QuantumVk takes inspiration from [Granite Engine](https://github.com/Themaister/Granite), created by the Themaister (specifically Granite's Vulkan backend).